-The Plan provides for the distribution of New NGR Common Stock to holders of Second Lien Notes Claims in Class 3 and Subordinated PIK Notes Claims in Class 56 upon consummation of the Plan.
-Accordingly, Barclays Capital Inc. ("Barclay's"), at the request of the Debtors, has performed an analysis, which is attached hereto as Exhibit H, of the estimated implied value of Reorganized NGR and its subsidiaries on a going-concern basis as of December 17, 2015 (the "Valuation Analysis").
+The Plan provides for the distribution of New Equity Interests to holders of Second Lien Notes Claims in Class 3 and Subordinated PIK Notes Claims in Class 6 upon consummation of the Plan.
+Accordingly, Barclays, at the request of the Debtors, has performed an analysis, which is attached hereto as Exhibit H, of the estimated implied value of Reorganized NGR and its subsidiaries on a going-concern basis as of December 17, 2015 (the "Valuation Analysis").
 The Valuation Analysis, including the procedures followed, assumptions made, qualifications, and limitations on review undertaken described therein, should be read in conjunction with Article XI of this Disclosure Statement, entitled "Certain Risk Factors to be Considered."
 The Valuation Analysis is dated December 17, 2015, and is based on data and information as of that date.
 Barclay's makes no representations as to changes to such data and information that may have occurred since the date of the Valuation Analysis.